Center Funded Research

 Dan Torop, Department of Art

+In a changing climate, many places increasingly have either too much or too little water.
+This seed grant supported a photography project focused on two sites: Ludlowville Falls, north of Ithaca, and Owens Lake in Los Angeles.
 Sustained seasonal observation of Ludlowville Falls provided stark contrasts of a place that is sometimes deluged, sometimes water-starved.
 Owens Lake, meanwhile, was first drained, then re-engineered, at a cost of $2 billion, to create a “minimum viable lake” to mitigate fine particle dust and reconstruct bird habitat.
-The result is an uncanny serrated landscape – a lake machine.
+Selected images were shown in spring 2023 at galleries in Brooklyn and Memphis.
+The artist plans to continue to photograph both sites and is also preparing a book.

 City Leadership in the Time of COVID: Lessons from the American Rescue Plan